 Highmark provides an impressive array of specialty services through its non-Blue subsidiaries, and the company is experiencing strong growth in its dental and vision care businesses.

-In 2014 the company agreed to combine with Blue Cross of Northeastern Pennsylvania (which will be merged into Highmark) in a deal that will expand its Blue coverage in Pennsylvania.
+In 2015 the company combined with Blue Cross of Northeastern Pennsylvania (which was merged into Highmark) in a deal that expanded its Blue coverage in Pennsylvania.
 The combined entity operates under the Highmark Blue Cross Blue Shield banner.